radicle-dev/heartwood/radicle-cli/examples/rad-init-sync-timeout.md

 ```
 $ rad init --name heartwood --description "Radicle Heartwood Protocol & Stack" --no-confirm --public --scope followed

-Initializing public radicle 👾 project in .
+Initializing public radicle 👾 repository in .

-✓ Project heartwood created.
+✓ Repository heartwood created.

-Your project's Repository ID (RID) is rad:z3Rry7rpdWuGpfjPYGzdJKQADsoNW.
+Your Repository ID (RID) is rad:z3Rry7rpdWuGpfjPYGzdJKQADsoNW.
 You can show it any time by running `rad .` from this directory.

-✓ Project successfully announced to the network.
+✓ Repository successfully announced to the network.

-Your project has been announced to the network and is now discoverable by peers.
+Your repository has been announced to the network and is now discoverable by peers.
-You can check for any nodes that have replicated your project by running `rad sync status`.
+You can check for any nodes that have replicated your repository by running `rad sync status`.

 To push changes, run `git push`.
 ```